Summary

 She also holds a Diploma in Comparative Law (1st cycle) from the International Faculty of Comparative Law in Strasbourg and a Postgraduate Certificate in Management of Shipping Companies from National and Kapodestrian University of Athens.

-In the past, she was Visiting Researcher at the Institute of European and Comparative Law (University of Oxford, 2022) and at Georgetown Law School (Washington D.C, United States of America, 2019), with a grant of $10,000 USD awarded by the American Bar Association (ABA), Section of Antitrust Law.
+Penelope conducted research as Visiting Researcher at many prestigious higher education institutions, such as the University of California Los Angeles (UCLA, 2023), the Institute of European and Comparative Law (University of Oxford, 2022) and the Georgetown Law School (Washington D.C, United States of America, 2019).
+For her research project at Georgetown Law School, the American Bar Association (ABA), Section of Antitrust Law awarded her a grant of $10,000 USD.
 In 2016, she also collaborated with the University of Cambridge, Department of Sociology, working as Research Assistant on DIGIWHIST, an EU Horizon 2020 funded project.

 Before joining academia, she was practising law in Greece and Cyprus.